-Canadians will breakout the maple leaf flags for Canada Day on Sunday 1st July and Americans will raise the stars and stripes on a Wednesday this year for July 4th Independence Day celebrations.
+Canadians will break out maple leaf flags for Canada Day on Sunday 1st July, while Americans will raise the famous stars and stripes for Independence Day celebrations on Wednesday 4th July.

-Occupying 79% of North America, the two countries have a lot to offer ex-pats looking to get in on the patriotic action.
-We take a look at the benefits of moving to Canada or the United States.
+Occupying 79% of North America, the two countries have a lot to offer expats looking to get in on the patriotic action.
+We take a look at the benefits of moving to the continent.

 More space to call home

 As the 2nd and 3rd largest countries in the world, Canada and the US are not short of space.
-Residents of these two giants are also treated to any of kind of terrain you could possibly want to call home.
-If you’re looking for a buzzing city, New York is the 10th most populated city in the world.
-But both countries have a lot to offer in the way of peace and quiet.
+Residents of these two giants are also treated to any kind of terrain you could possibly want to call home.
+If you’re looking for a buzzing city, New York is the 10th most populated city in the world, however both countries have a lot to offer in the way of peace and quiet.
 Manitoba has expansive prairie land and two large lakes.
-In 2016, the province was offering land for practically nothing.
-They have space for everyone and they are practically giving it away!
+In 2016, the province was offering land for minimal prices in an attempt to increase the number of settlers in the region.

 Emigrate for multiculturalism

-Canada and America are melting pots of different cultures.
-As a result of mass migration in the late 19th and early 20th century, people have gathered on the continent from all over the world.
-Immigration levels are still high, despite government clamp downs in more recent times.
-For most people wanting to emigrate to Canada, eligibility is measured using a point system; you gain more points the more formal education you have or the more sought after your skills are.
+Canada and America are renowned melting pots of different cultures, as a result of mass migration in the late 19th and early 20th century.
+People have gathered on the continent from all over the world, and immigration levels are still high despite government clampdowns in more recent times.
+There are requirements that need to be met in order to be eligible for emigrating to one of these countries, with each having their own immigration systems.

 Benefit from all the seasons in North America